GHA 29 Jed-Forest 28

 Now in time added on GHA found incredible resolve to prevent any further incursions from the Border side.
 The crowd were on their feet in the stand as both sides attempted to settle the match.
 After a couple more minutes GHA finally won a penalty deep inside their twenty metre area.
 The ball was kicked over the dead ball line and the match ended with both sides having given their all.
 The final score was: GHA 29 JED 28.

 It had been a match played at frenetic pace whilst there was some fine rugby played by both sides there was a tendency to rush play and perhaps a failure to execute the basics to the level both these sides are very capable of producing.
 However it had been a hard fought contest and nail biting until the very end.

-JED-FOREST: L.YOUNG C.YOUNG R.MARSHALL M.MITCHELL G.YOUNG R.YOURSTON N.SINGL G.PAXTON F.CAMPBELL P.FERREIRA M.WEEKLEY H.MEADOWS D.GRIEVE J.McGOUGH D.BUCKLEY C.LOTHIAN A. KEELER E.LAUDER J.FERGUSON G.MUNRO
+JED-FOREST: L.YOUNG C.YOUNG R.MARSHALL M.MITCHELL G.YOUNG R.YOURSTON N.STINGL G.PAXTON F.CAMPBELL P.FERREIRA M.WEEKLEY H.MEADOWS D.GRIEVE J.McGOUGH D.BUCKLEY C.LOTHIAN A. KEELER E.LAUDER J.FERGUSON G.MUNRO

 GHA: C.BINNIE J.CRAIG G.MOLLISON J.REILLY J.BAILLIE J.ANDERSON A.GILLMAN T.BROGAN H.CLARK M.FOX A.BARNETT A.KERR M.MARINKOVIC D.EWING M.RYAN E.CAVAN S.FISHER L.McCUTCHEON G.BAIRD A.SCOTT